Abingdon Abbey: Abbots

 Abbots after the Norman Conquest included Faritius, physician to Henry I of England (1100–17), and Richard of Hendred, for whose appointment the King's consent was obtained in 1262.
 He was present at the Council of Lyon in 1272.
 The last abbot was Thomas Pentecost alias Rowland, who was among the first to acknowledge the Royal Supremacy.
 With the rest of his community he signed the surrender of his monastery in 1538, receiving the manor of Cumnor for life or until he had preferment to the extent of £223 per annum.
-The revenues of the Abbey (26 Hen.
+The revenues of the abbey (26 Hen.
 VIII) were valued at £1876, 10s, 9d.

 Burials

 Ælfric of Abingdon was originally buried here, before being translated to Canterbury Cathedral.
-Sideman (bishop) was buried here, too, as were Margaret, Countess of Pembroke, and Fulk FitzRoy.
+Sideman, Bishop of Crediton, was buried here, too, as were Margaret, Countess of Pembroke, and Fulk FitzRoy.